 They’re persuasive: Having your customers deliver compelling reasons why your product works is powerful.
 Video is a direct and persuasive medium; viewers retain 95% of your message when they watch it in a video, and only 10% when reading it in text.

 They’re engaging: Your target audience is more likely to watch a short video case study than to read a text version of it.
 That’s because video marketing is more engaging.
-In fact, 72% of customers prefer to learn about a product through video compared with any other medium.
+Most buyers prefer to learn about a product through video compared with any other medium.

 They’re emotional: Video case studies deliver personal testimonials directly from your customers, which helps establish an emotional connection with the viewer.
 Connecting a human face to a story is powerful, and 95% of our decisions are subconsciously driven by our emotions.